OSGConnect/tutorial-pegasus/README.md

 The application is available on the OSG Access Points.

-This example is using [OSG StashCache](https://derekweitzel.com/2018/09/26/stashcache-by-the-numbers/) for data transfers.
-Credentials are transparant to the end users, so all the workflow has to do is use the `stashcp` command to copy data to and from the OSG Stash instance.

-Additionally, this example uses a custom container to run jobs.
-The container capability is provided by OSG ([Containers - Overivew](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers/)) and is used by setting HTCondor properties when defining your workflow.
+This example uses a custom container to run jobs.
+The container capability is provided by OSG ([Containers - Apptainer/Singularity](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-singularity/)) and is used by setting HTCondor properties when defining your workflow.

 **Exercise 1**: create a copy of the Pegasus tutorial and change the working directory to the wordfreq workflow by running the following commands: